-Alcohol is widely regarded as one of the most addictive substances in the world because of it’s ease of consumption.
+Alcohol is widely regarded as one of the most addictive substances in the world because of its ease of consumption.

 “Many people turn to alcohol in times of need and struggle to lift their spirits or escape their everyday struggles when sober.”

-Alcoholism is an addiction that affects the person’s family and their relationships with them.
-A person that is addicted to alcohol often times creates a disruptive process within the family home that results in a greater instability and an increase in family tension and fighting.
+Alcoholism is an addiction that affects a person’s family and their relationships with them.
+A person that is addicted to alcohol often times creates a disruptive process within the family home that results in greater instability and an increase in family tension and fighting.
 Overuse of alcohol can lead to domestic violence and other violent crimes and actions.

 The labor force is also negatively impacted by the overuse of alcohol.
-The overuse of alcohol in the workforce leads to a decline in production of labor work and in many cases can lead to extended sick leaves and accidents on the job.
+The overuse of alcohol in the workforce leads to a decline in the production of labor work and in many cases can lead to extended sick leaves and accidents on the job.

 The average age of a person’s first drink of alcohol within the United States is 16.7 years old for men and 17.7 years old for females.
 Studies have also shown that the consumption of alcohol rises on average 10% on weekends.
-These facts point to the fact that the addiction of alcohol often starts as a recreational, social, or gateway drug.
+These facts point to the fact that the addiction to alcohol often starts as a recreational, social, or gateway drug.

 Binge drinkers are men who consume five or more alcoholic drinks or women who consume four or more over a two-hour period.
 Infrequent binge drinkers may be able to stop on their own accord.
 Someone addicted to alcohol, however, may want to stop drinking and not be able to without help.
 In many cases, prolonged binge drinking can develop into alcoholism.

 If you or a loved are struggling with alcohol addiction call Addiction Help Today.